How to Make Cloth Training Pants (Like Pull Ups)

 Let’s say your child uses three training pants a day.
 In one month, with a deal, you spend about $25!
 Wouldn’t you love to know how to make your own cloth training pants for a fraction of the cost you would spend over the year?

-There seem to be lots of options on cloth diapers, but not very many for cloth training pants.
+There seem to be lots of options on cloth diapers, but not very many for cloth training pants for toddlers.
 The few out there are very expensive.
 Purchasing already made cloth training pants will cost you about $15 – $18 each.

-How to Make Your Own Training Pants
+How to Make Cloth Training Pants For Toddlers

 Here’s a wonderful Step-by-Step on Making Homemade Cloth Training Pants from It’s a Long Story.